dotnet/pinvoke/CONTRIBUTING.md

 And always double-check the generated code because these tools are known to sometimes misinterpret parameter types.

+A great resource for accurate p/invoke signatures and structures with a compatible OSS license comes from the .NET team: https://github.com/dotnet/runtime/tree/master/src/libraries/Common/src/Interop/Windows

 Remember whether you write the signatures yourself or use a tool, to follow the rest of the guidelines in this document.